ronakupadhyaya/Horizons-week-03/day1/README.md

 * 500 - `{error: "Failed to query posts."}` - Call a TA over.
 There is an issue in retrieving posts from our database.

-####GET `/posts/error`
-You should not be calling this request manually; you will be redirected to this route if any of your `/posts` requests fail or you are not authorized to access the post routes.

-**Response**: 401 - `{error: "Action not allowed.
-Please authenticate."}`

-### ⚠️ All requests below require authentication.
-You must pass the `AUTH_TOKEN` you receive upon login to the request body.
-Your authorization token you get on login will automatically identify your user account on our system; as long as you are passing in your `AUTH_TOKEN`, there is no need to send extra details such as your user ID.

-_Read more about `AUTH_TOKEN` above, in `POST /users/login`._

----
 ####GET `/posts/:x` - Authentication required 🔒
 This route returns post objects in the same format as the GET `/posts` request above, but in a way that allows you to select a particular amount of posts from history.

 `:x` represents a number that paginates your selection of a group of 10 posts.
 For example, `/posts/1` will return you the first 10 posts, `/posts/2` will return you the next 10 posts, and `/posts/3` will return you the next 10 posts after that.
 Posts are sorted by time and higher numbers for `:x` represent posts from longer ago.

-Note that if fewer than 10 posts exist, `:x` will not return an empty response; it will simply
+Note that if fewer than 10 posts exist, `:x` for all x will not return an empty response; it will simply give you the most recent posts.
+Use Post ID's to make sure you are not storing or rendering duplicates!

 Any `GET` request for posts from the server will return you a maximum of 10 posts.